-Driving Test examiners could switch from the current paper marking form to an app.
+Driving Test examiners could switch from the current paper form of marking results to an app.

-The DVSA says they are developing a new app for Driving Test examiners so they can mark the Driving Test electronically.
+The DVSA says they are developing a new app for Driving Test examiners so they can mark the Driving Test electronically instead of relying on the paper DL25.

 Not only would the app improve the way examiners work but it could make it quicker for successful candidates to get their driving licence.